 2. INCORRECT CUP SIZE

 Again, most mamas do not know their correct cup size.
 The cup should always give you good coverage of your breast.
 If the bra wrinkles, then it might be too big for you.
-Now if your breast spill out of them both at the top and the sides, then it is too small.
+Now if your breasts spill out of them both at the top and the sides, then it is too small.
 To measure for the right cup size, measure yourself around the center of the breast (the fullest part of your breast), rather than the under the armpits.
 Round up fractional numbers up to the nearest whole number and subtract your band size circumference from the mid-breast circumference to find the cup size.

 3. NOT ENOUGH BACK BAND SUPPORT

 Purchasing bras with less than 3 hooks might prove to be slightly uncomfortable because you need all the support you can get while nursing.
-It is always advisable to buy bras that have 4-6 hooks so that way, you can fit your bra on the loosest or furthest hook while your breast adjust to your milk.
+It is always advisable to buy bras that have 4-6 hooks so that way, you can fit your bra on the loosest or furthest hook while your breasts adjust to your milk.

 4. SHOULDER STRAPS

 Shoulder straps are so important because it is what holds you up for support.
-If it creates a dent on your shoulders, then it might be possible you need more support from the band so try a smaller band size
+If it creates a dent on your shoulders, then it might be possible you need more support from the band so try a smaller band size.

 5. PROFESSIONAL FITTING